 You can also freeze it for 2-3 months.
 I always save my leftovers.

 That's it, my friends.
-I hope you enjoy my Hungarian goulash recipe, definitely a mix of old school and new school.
+I hope you enjoy my recipe for Hungarian goulash.
 Let me know if you make it.
 I'd love to hear how it turned out for you, and if you decided to spice it up!

 Try Some of My Other Popular Recipes